 Nicholas R. Shepard

-Mr. Nicholas R. Shepard is a litigation associate with Matheny, Sears, Linkert & Jaime, LLP with extensive experience litigating personal injury and product liability claims.
-Mr. Shepard has also handled contract, property damage, and employment litigation.
+Mr. Shepard has extensive experience litigating personal injury and product liability claims.
+He has also handled contract, property damage, and employment litigation.

 Mr. Shepard earned his J.D. from McGeorge School of Law in May, 2014 and passed the July 2014 California Bar Exam.
 During law school, Mr. Shepard clerked for Matheny, Sears, Linkert & Jaime.
 Mr. Shepard earned a B.A. in Political Science at the University of Notre Dame in 2006.

 Mr. Shepard has extensive experience obtaining cost awards and opposing cost bills after trials, resulting in substantial savings for the firm’s clients.
 Mr. Shepard believes that strong motion practice is a defendant’s best tool for reaching a favorable litigation result, as high-quality dispositive motions can put substantial pressure on plaintiffs.
 In both State and Federal court Mr. Shepard has prevailed on numerous dispositive motions, including summary judgment, demurrers, motions for judgment on the pleadings, and motions to dismiss.

 Mr. Shepard has lived in Roseville, California for nearly his entire life.
 He enjoys playing poker, following Notre Dame Football, and most of all spending time with his wife Megan and his kids Emmy and Liam.